48 Hours in Valley Forge and Montgomery County: Shopping, Dining and Staying Overnight in the Suburbs

 For other larger retail options, the Philadelphia Premium Outlets (featuring Calvin Klein, Forever 21 and Nordstrom Rack, among over 150 other retailers) is just a short drive away, as is Suburban Square, an open-air mall with a curated selection of shops, dining options and a Farmer’s Market that sources its produce from Lancaster farms.
 There’s also the Plymouth Meeting Mall, located a hair closer to city limits and still outfitting you in all the goods.

 Staying over?
 Can’t blame you.
 It’s difficult to do it all in a day; and there are over 70 hotel and resort options in Montco.
 If you’re looking for a good nightlife scene, consider checking into Valley Forge Casino Resort, where you can dine and game in style, and see live music, to boot.
 If you’re looking for something more quiet and quaint, try Normandy Farm, a beautifully restored American landmark is history turned into a hotel.
 The charming Chesnut Hill Hotel is also one of the area’s must-see hidden gems.
 Take the weekend to stroll through the elegant gardens of this former Colonial-era summer house.
 You won’t regret it.

-For one more reason to jump start your shopping adventure, enter to win a $1,000 shopping spree to Montgomery County from now until September 30th.This post is a sponsored collaboration between Valley Forge & Montgomery County PA and Philadelphia magazine's advertising department.
+For one more reason to jump start your shopping adventure, enter to win a $1,000 shopping spree to Montgomery County from now until September 30th.This is a paid partnership between Valley Forge & Montgomery County PA and Philadelphia Magazine